nh4ttruong/nh4ttruong.github.io/_posts/2021-10-07-write-up-php-serialization.md

 ## Description
 This is our task from teacher at NT521.ANTT pratical class (Nghi Hoang Khoa).
 My team called by **54010N** and you can meet us in [CTF Time](https://ctftime.org/team/143012)

-As teacher say, our work is find out flag of challenge by exploiting the PHP serialize/deserialize vulnerability.
+As teacher say, our work is finding out flag of challenge by exploiting the PHP serialize/deserialize vulnerability.

 ## Challenge
 Link: *[http://45.122.249.68:10001](http://45.122.249.68:10001)*

-If you're lazy, you can see the quick code [here](https://raw.githubusercontent.com/nh4ttruong/nh4ttruong.github.io/main/_posts/nt521-antt/chall.php)
+If you're lazy, you can view the quick code [here](https://raw.githubusercontent.com/nh4ttruong/nh4ttruong.github.io/main/_posts/nt521-antt/chall.php)

 ## Analytics
-By reading and following the code, we analysed the code and proposed a few judgments (*for convenient in handling, we get the code back local and handle on it*):
+By reading and following the code, we analysed and proposed a few judgments (*for convenient in handling, we get the code back local and handle on it*):

 **Source code overview**

-If `isset($_GET['code']` not null, the site will unserialize the code input which we can put it into the site to request.
+If `isset($_GET['code']` is not null, the site will unserialize the code input which we can put it into the site to request.
 The code input is a object type.
 We have to serialize the code to right format and request to server.

 **About *class User***